 Various leaders and misters of the local and national level including the Mayer of Detroit were present in the walk and delivered speeches.

-King delivered a very emotional speech which was a precursor of his famous speech “I have a Dream” delivered weeks after in Washington D.C.
+King delivered a very emotional speech which was a precursor of his famous speech “I Have a Dream” delivered weeks after in Washington D.C.

 Martin Luther King Jr. Civil Rights Campaign-March on Washington for Jobs and freedom.

-The march was attended by estimated 250,000 people.
+The march was attended by an estimated 250,000 people.
 This march is one of the largest march for human rights in US history.